rloutlaw/JavaSDKDocs/outlawSDKDocs/manage-vm-scalesets.md

                     .create();
 ```

  The load balancer defines two backend network address pools-one to balance load across HTTP (`backendPoolName1`) and the other to balance load across HTTPS (`backendPoolName2`).
-Requests to the `/` HTTP and HTTPS URI on the scale set instances are defined as health probes endpoints the load balancers will use to verify if a scale set member goes unresponsive.
-NAT rules are set up on the load balancer for  ports 22 and 23 on the virtual machines in the scale set so they can be managed via telnet and SSH.
+The `defineHttpProbe()` methods set up health probe endpoints on the load balancers.
+NAT rules expose ports 22 and 23 on the scale set virtual machines for telnet and SSH access.

 ### Create a scale set